veeneck/ColwichHSO/content/events/meeting1.md

 - /images/flyers/HSOMeetingSeptWeb.jpg
 - /images/flyers/HSOMeetingSeptWeb.jpg
 ---
-Meet in the CES Library on Sept 12th at 6:30pm to help plan out the fall events, and to fill out volunteer roles.
+Meet @ The Nest in Colwich Elementary on Sept 12th at 6:30pm to help plan out the fall events, and to fill out volunteer roles.
+Enter through door 3 on the east side!
 Hope to see you there!